Lornavav/just-keep-spinning/README.md

 *   For design I had a look around some websites that I know have a nice interface and are easy to navigate.
 I took a fancy to [Pipedrive](https://www.pipedrive.com/) and their colour scheme so I borrowed their hex values.

-* For the font I took a look around
+* For the font I took a [fontpair](https://www.fontpair.co/all) and they had some styles paired and I liked the look of Karla & Merriweather.

 ## Features